suit-wg/information-model/draft-ietf-suit-information-model.md

 For example a microcontroller may have a simple bootloader that chooses one of two images to boot.
 That microcontroller then needs to choose one of two firmware images to install, based on which of its two images is older.

-This element is OPTIONAL to implement.
+This element is OPTIONAL.

 Implements: [REQ.USE.IMG.SELECT](#req-use-img-select)

-## Load-time metadata {#manifest-element-load-metadata}
+## Load-time Metadata {#manifest-element-load-metadata}

 Load-time metadata provides the device with information that it needs in order to load one or more images.
-This metadata MAY include any of:
+This metadata may include any of:

 * the source
 * the destination